wp-plugins/pigeon-pack/readme.txt

 You can follow the development of this plugin at [GitHub](https://github.com/PigeonPack/PigeonPack)!

-Due to the complex nature of this plugin, we are unable to provide free support.
-We will respond to bugs using the WordPress support forums.

 Premium Pigeon Pack Add-ons (COMING SOON):

 * Analytics - Learn more about what your subscribers are doing!